AWS Certification Exam Cheat Sheet

 • Elastic IP addresses are public static IP addresses that can be mapped programmatically between instances within a region.

-• EIPs associated with the AWS account and not with a specific instance or lifetime of an instance.
+• EIPs are associated with the AWS account and not with a specific instance or lifetime of an instance.

-• Elastic IP addresses can be used for instances and services that require consistent endpoints, such as, master databases, central file servers, and EC2-hosted load balancers
+• Elastic IP addresses can be used for instances and services that require consistent endpoints, such as master databases, central file servers, and EC2-hosted load balancers.

 • Elastic IP addresses can be used to work around host or availability zone failures by quickly remapping the address to another running instance or a replacement instance that was just started.

-• Reserved instances help reserve and guarantee computing capacity is available at a lower cost always.
+• Reserved Instances help reserve and guarantee computing capacity is available at a lower cost always.

 Elastic Block Store – EBS